Accountant Southend

 What Triggers HMRC Investigation?

-Since such a small portion of tax investigations are random, you might be wondering what can trigger a HMRC tax investigation.
+Since such a small portion of tax investigations are random, you might be wondering what triggers a HMRC compliance check.
 Generally, tax investigations are triggered by inconsistencies in tax returns, mistakes, late payments, and tip-offs.

 A HMRC tax investigation may be triggered by: